annejooyun/Heis_2020_GO/Heis_Go/README.md

 All hall-orders that the order handler receives from the fsm must be sent to the order distributer, to be distributed.
 Thus, all hall-orders from the FSM is sent to the order distributer via the channel ch_order_to_distribute.

-#### ch_internal_order_executed
+#### ch_int_order_exec
-Type: Int[]
+Type: Int

-Format: [floor (int), Button Hall Up (1/0), Button Hall Down (1/0)]

 Usage:

+Internal order executed

-When an order is executed at a floor, all orders registered at that floor in the order handler are executed.
-The order distributer must be informed of which orders the elevator has executed, to be able to
+When an internal order is executed at a floor, all orders at that floor are executed.
+Whenever an order is executed, the floor of which order has been executed at is sent from the order handler to the order distributer.

+#### ch_bcast_stat
+Type: Elev

+Usage:

+Broadcast status

+Channel for sending internal status update to the network module, so that it is distributed.

+#### ch_rec_stat
+Type: Elev

+Usage:

+Receive status

+Channel for receiving status updates broadcasted by other elevators.
+The status update is sent to the order distributer, so that the status lists can be updated.

+#### ch_bcast_order
+Type: ExternalOrder

+Usage:

+Broadcast order

+Channel for broadcasting orders that are distributed by the local order distributer.

+#### ch_rec_order
+Type: ExternalOrder

+Usage:

+Receive order

+Channel for receiving orders that are broadcasted to the order-port (see network).
+All orders broadcasted to this port is sent to the order distributer using this channel.

+#### ch_bcast_order_exec
+Type: Int

+Usage:

+Broadcast order executed